 Johan Hombert Wins European Research Council Grant

-In early 2020, Bruno Biais, professor in the same department, was also rewarded a grant from the ERC.
+In early 2020, Bruno Biais, professor in the same department, was also rewarded a grant from the ERC ("Advanced" and not "Consolidator").
 Johan Hombert is one of the only laureates in France in the Human and Social Sciences category, along with Eduardo Perez, professor of economics at SciencesPo.

 The European Research Council is a public body devoted to the funding of scientific and technological research conducted within the European Union.
 Every year, the ERC awards highly prestigious grants to top researchers worldwide for their frontier research.
 In general, these grants are the largest personal research grants available in the European Union.